oondeo/docker-odoo/README.md

         ports:
             - "1984:1984"

-    # For production, you will likely use HTTPS
+    # For production, you will need HTTPS
     https:
         image: yajo/https-proxy
         ports: